lucas-aragno/railsgirlsguide/index.md

 ![devkit2](https://github.com/lucas-aragno/railsgirlsguide/blob/master/assets/devkit15.png?raw=true)

-that will create a `config.yml` In which we will need to point our ruby instalation
+that will create a `config.yml` In which we will need to point our ruby

 ![devkit3](https://github.com/lucas-aragno/railsgirlsguide/blob/master/assets/devkit2.png?raw=true)